What Does it Mean When a Claim is Closed?

 • The adjuster has marked the file as closed because missing documents

 There is a difference between a denied home insurance claim and one paid out.
 When an insurer refuses to pay out on a claim, such a claim is considered closed.
 If your claim is denied, your insurance company may urge you to sue to collect any compensation.
-When a workers’ compensation claim is closed, workers are no longer eligible to collect benefits for their job injury.
+When a workers’ compensation claim is closed, workers can no longer collect benefits for their job injury.
 After an individual’s therapy is complete and their employability or return to work status is determined, the Department of Labor & Industries (L&I) will end the claim.
 Specifically, the L&I claim will no longer cover the costs of medical care or prescription drugs.

 Benefits from L&I, such as those for lost wages and diminished appetite, are also discontinued (LEP).
 When it comes down to it, L&I will no longer offer services like career advising or counseling.
 In contrast, if L&I finds that your disability is permanent and total, you will be eligible for a monthly pension after closing your claim.

-How To re-open your claim?
+How do you reopen your claim?

 The first thing to do is update individuals on how you are still dealing with the matter.
 To establish that you requested the claim be reconsidered, you should use a documented method of communication (email or letter).
 You should contact your insurance company again to be sure they got your first call.
 The same goes for emails and letters; it’s always a good idea to check in with the recipient to see if they got your message and, if not, to send it again.

-What If They Refuse to Re-open the Claim?
+What If They Refuse to Reopen the Claim?

 If your insurance company has not paid you or you are unhappy with the settlement you obtained, you can file a lawsuit to reconsider the case.
 If you have previously settled with your insurance, filing a lawsuit may not be worth the trouble, and you may receive no more compensation.
 An attorney can help you decide if it is worthwhile to pursue the claim.